 To monitor quality of service (QoS) and assure quality of experience (QoE) for a mobile subscriber, you need complete visibility for all a subscriber’s data sessions.
 QoS and QoE are monitored with probes that generate relevant key performance indicators (KPIs) based on subscriber traffic.
-Probes, however, are not designed to correlate session traffic and with their resources dedicated to other functions, they become a capacity limitation with regards to the number of subscribers, throughput, and packets per second (pps) they can support.
-With the GTP session correlation feature, you can recreate a subscriber's full data session by tapping the various control and data plane Evolved Packet Core (EPC) or virtual EPC (vEPC) interfaces and by directing all traffic belonging to a given user to the same monitoring probe.
-By offloading the correlation to CloudLens or GSC, you can free probe resources by up to 50% - allowing you to scale out your monitoring infrastructure.
+Probes, however, are not designed to correlate session traffic.
+With their resources dedicated to other functions, a capacity limitation ensues in regards to the number of subscribers, throughput, and packets per second (pps) they can support.
+With the GTP/SIP session correlation feature, you can recreate a subscriber's full data session by tapping the various control and data plane interfaces and directing all traffic belonging to a given user to the same monitoring probe.
+Offloading the correlation to Vison ONE, GTP Session Controller (GSC), or CloudLens can free probe resources by up to 50% – allowing you to scale out your monitoring infrastructure.

-- True correlation covers at least S1-U, S11 interfaces, as well as handovers from 4G to 3G
+- True correlation covers at least S1-U, S11 interfaces, as well as handovers from LTE to 4G to 3G, etc.

 - Other interfaces usually covered by probes are S5/8, S6a, S1-MME

-- Enabled by load balancing GTP data plane traffic (GTP-U) based on probe throughput capacity
+- Enabled by load balancing GTP/SIP data plane traffic based on probe throughput capacity

-- Enhanced by GTP session correlation function, assuring that traffic for one subscriber’s control and data sessions always reaches the same monitoring probe
+- Enhanced by GTP/SIP session correlation function, assuring that traffic for one subscriber’s control and data sessions always reaches the same monitoring probe

 Reduce costs by sending only a certain percentage of the subscriber traffic to the monitoring infrastructure.
 Help improve throughput and limit load on tools, while still getting the insight needed to manage QoS and monitoring quality of experience (QoE).